Bert0ns/for-small-project/modeling/small_project.md

 Upload a file named Cognome Nome IDpersona.zip, using your surname, name, and personal ID (not your student number).
 This must be a .zip archive containing a folder called Cognome Nome IDpersona with the following files:
-• the two files Edificio1.csv and Edificio2.csv;
+* the two files Edificio1.csv and Edificio2.csv;
-• one or more Python files that use the mip module to model and solve the problem; there may be multiple Python scripts, but the Python script to be executed must be named main.py.
+* one or more Python files that use the mip module to model and solve the problem; there may be multiple Python scripts, but the Python script to be executed must be named main.py.
 The script main.py must accept one input argument, which must be a file with the same format as Edificio1.csv and Edificio2.csv.
-The person evaluating your project must be able to run it by executing the following two commands from the terminal:
+The person evaluating your project must be able to run it by executing the following two commands from the terminal.
-2